 In the Release Stages, the lions are given the chance to develop a natural pride social system in a semi-wild enclosure of up to 10,000 acres.
 They have sufficient prey species to hunt and their progress is monitored closely by researchers, although all human contact and influence is removed.
 The release program has so far successfully released two prides into fenced-wild areas, and these prides are having wild-born cubs of their own.

 This is when lions that have been born in the Release Stages can be released into the wild in natural social groups.
 Through these stages, we aim to preserve the African Lion by producing quality, disease-free gene pools, rebuilding the diminishing numbers of lions, and introducing the offspring back into wild environments.
 You can read more about these release stages on the ALERT website.

 Get involved in hands-on help through volunteer projects designed around the needs of the rehabilitation and release program, and ensuring volunteers have a fun, rewarding and amazing time.
-Volunteering in Africa can be an eye-opening experience, teach you valuable skills and will undoubtedly change your life.
+Volunteering with lions in Africa can be an eye-opening experience, teach you valuable skills and will undoubtedly change your life.

 It’s Not Only the Lion That is Endangered